What do Germany, the Netherlands, France and Belgium have in common? In 2017, they were the four biggest exporters in the EU.

 HBOR envisioned their platform as a springboard for entrepreneurs who are already crushing it in Croatia, to help them reach the next level.
 They believed that the majority of successful local business owners are not getting their numbers multiplied on a foreign market simply because they haven’t explored their export potential.

-Their other mission is to familiarize the general public with the topic of exporting and raise awareness about the opportunities and the benefits for potential exporters.
+Their other mission is to familiarize the general public with the topic of exporting and raise awareness about the opportunities and benefits for potential exporters.

 Sounds like somebody you might know?
 Share HBOR’s new web with them and you might just witness them going from export-oblivious to export-expert before you know it.